Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 5. Your Lock / Lock Pro can be locked and unlocked by swiping right from the iPhone home screen using the widget.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25996928092823)

-6. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback > Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2